Coed rules are at the bottom, click here to scroll there now.

 Minimum 3 players to start a game

-· Screen blocking is allowed behind the line of scrimmage.
+· Blocking is not allowed.
 No direct contact may be initiated.

 · A coin toss determines first possession Team can elect to have offense, defense, defer, or direction.
 Choice in the 2nd half will be awarded to the team that did not have 1st half election.

 · The offensive team takes possession of the ball at their 5-yard line and has three plays to cross mid-field.
 Once a team crosses mid-field they have three plays to score.
 If the offense fails to score, the ball changes possession.
 If the off team fails to cross mid-field, the ball changes possession.
 All drives start from the 5-yard line except interceptions.

 · Each time the ball is spotted the offensive team has 20 seconds to snap the ball.
 (Officials will warn the offense when there are 10 seconds left to snap the ball).
 Teams must wait until the referees are set or a referee acknowledges they are prepared to start the play.
 All dead ball penalties in the last minute of the game are loss of down and stops the clock.
 Tournament clock is 25 minutes long.
 Two 12 minute halves and a 1-minute halftime.
 One minute warning will occur at the end of 2nd half, and Pro Clock will be initiated to stop clock on incomplete or out of bounds plays.
 Lateraling or fumbling the ball backwards or out of bounds will NOT stop the clock.